 Covers the physiological and psychological reactions that make up the response to acute and chronic stress, and more generally explores the integration of our cognitive, behavioral and physiologic systems and the consequences of their lack of integration.
 The course focuses on critical thought regarding personal and organizational readiness for change, cultural norms, and cognitive-behavioral variables that facilitate health.
 It addresses optimal performance strategies for choice and change applicable to individuals as well as health care facilitators.
-Prerequisite: completion of the ILS Health and Wellness requirement.
 Fall.